warlordsnet/zia-api/README.md

 ```
 Now the server is running on http://localhost:3000

+# While deploying these apps ask for start command, make it - `node lib/api.js`

 ### Heroku
 Host your own instance of the api on heroku using the button below.